ProbablyManuel/requiem/_drafts/Requiem-5-3-0.md

 > **Forge something?
 With what?** “*There isn’t any Aetherium here, is there?
 Damn it!
 Wait!...
 Yes, yes there is.
 The shards we collected... they’re pure Aetherium, remember?
 It’s not much, but it’ll do.
 With them, and the materials in this room, we should have everything we need.*”
 >
 > **Do you think there’s more Aetherium somewhere?** “*I don’t know.
 I honestly don’t know.
 After all these years, it’s a miracle even this much survived.
 Make it count.
 This may be the only chance we ever get to use the Forge.*”

-Another concern is that the visual design of the armor embodies the power armor from the Fallout franchise.
-(Originally, the armor mod was called “Dwarven Dwemer Power Armor”.)
-While the mod does a good job of presenting the armor as Dwarven-made, it was still perceived as awkward by some players, and I personally do not care about such explicit references to other franchises either.